tldraw/tldraw/apps/examples/README.md

 yarn dev
 ```

-Then you can try individual examples by using different paths. eg: `localhost:5420/basic`, `localhost:5420/custom-config`, etc.
+Then you can try individual examples by using different paths listed below. eg: `localhost:5420/basic`.

-## Individual Examples

 | Path | Description |
 | ---- | ----------- |